Upper Western 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, and the southeast Pacific.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, New Zealand, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 3 June to 7 June, 8 June to 12 June, and 20 June to 24 June.
-Rain events originating in the tropics and moving south are possible about 8 June to 12 June, and 25 June to 29 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 29 June to 3 July, 3 July to 7 July, and 20 July to 24 July.
+Rain events originating in the tropics and moving south are possible about 5 July to 9 July, 10 July to 14 July, and 22 July to 26 July.

-Over Western Australia the strongest cold fronts should occur about 2 June to 6 June, 8 June to 12 June, and 12 June to 16 June.
+Over Western Australia the strongest cold fronts should occur about 29 June to 3 July, 4 July to 8 July, and 9 July to 13 July.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.